jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 **The Opportunity:**

 BMCC doesn't offer a dedicated blue tech program yet, and currently, my courses follow standard CIS curriculum.
 But the foundation is here: technical skills, community connections, proximity to LSSU, and students deeply connected to the Great Lakes.
-What's missing are the explicit pathways, partnerships, and projects that would transform general technology education into blue tech career preparation.
-That's the bridge we need to build.
+What we're building next are the explicit pathways, partnerships, and projects that will transform general technology education into blue tech career preparation.
+That's the bridge we're ready to build.

 **A Model Already Exists: Brimley-LSSU CTE Partnership**

 Interestingly, LSSU already partners with Brimley schools (just miles from BMCC's campus) through the **Brimley-LSSU Career and Technical Education in Natural Resources** program, which participates in MiWaterNet.
 High school students engage in hands-on water quality monitoring, learning to deploy sensors, collect data, and analyze stream conditions.
 They gain exposure to LSSU's research facilities and faculty, building aspiration for Great Lakes science careers.

 This partnership demonstrates what's possible—but it currently bypasses BMCC.
-Students go from Brimley High School directly to LSSU (or elsewhere), when a more natural pathway might include BMCC as a bridge institution for those who aren't ready for immediate four-year enrollment, need to stay close to family and community, or want to explore technical skills before committing to a specific major.
+Students go from Brimley High School directly to LSSU (or elsewhere), when a more natural pathway might include BMCC as a bridge institution for those who are building readiness for four-year enrollment, need to stay close to family and community, or want to explore technical skills before committing to a specific major.

 **What if my CS courses at BMCC integrated with MiWaterNet?**
 - Web design students could build public dashboards visualizing MiWaterNet sensor data